NeyokiCat/NeyokiCat/README.md

 </a>

 **Things About Me**
+- Currently a student of the Ohio State University (2028)
 - Python，Java, HTML+css+javascript
 - E-mail: neyoki@proton.me / neyoki0the0cat@foxmail.com
-- About me: Student developer💻, free to contact🤙, furry 🐾
+- About me: Student developer💻, free to contact🤙
 - Languages: English, 中文

 <picture>